Concrete Pumping (BBCP)

 Concrete Pumping Net Debt Position

-12. Key Takeaways from Concrete Pumping’s Q3 Results
+12. Key Takeaways from Concrete Pumping’s Q4 Results

-We were impressed by how significantly Concrete Pumping blew past analysts’ revenue expectations this quarter.
-We were also glad its EBITDA outperformed Wall Street’s estimates.
+It was good to see Concrete Pumping beat analysts’ EPS expectations this quarter.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
 On the other hand, its full-year EBITDA guidance missed.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-Investors were likely hoping for more, and shares traded down 3.4% to $7.16 immediately after reporting.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock remained flat at $6.80 immediately after reporting.

 13. Is Now The Time To Buy Concrete Pumping?

-Concrete Pumping doesn’t pass our quality test.
+Concrete Pumping isn’t a terrible business, but it doesn’t pass our bar.
 To begin with, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its organic revenue declined.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+While its rising cash profitability gives it more optionality, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+On top of that, its low free cash flow margins give it little breathing room.

-Concrete Pumping’s P/E ratio based on the next 12 months is 43.5x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.
+Concrete Pumping’s P/E ratio based on the next 12 months is 46.2x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - you can find more timely opportunities elsewhere.